 Children under the age of 14 must have a parent/guardian sign his/her application.
-For more information, please contact the Circulation Department at (847) 546-7060, press 3.
+Please contact the Circulation Department at (847) 546-7060, press 3.

 Wauconda Area Library

-As September is National Library Card Sign-up Month, children who show their library card to the Children’s librarian will receive a drawing slip for a chance to win baskets containing books, DVDs, toys, crafts and other fun items.
+At the Wauconda Area Library, children obtain library cards at any age.
+A child’s parent or legal guardian must reside in the Wauconda Area Library District and produce a current photo ID that verifies their address.
+During National Library Card Sign-up Month, children who show their library cards to the Children’s librarian will receive a drawing slip for a chance to win baskets containing books, DVDs, toys, crafts, and other fun items.
 They can enter the drawing once daily throughout the month.
-Additionally, children (and adults) who check out at least ten items per visit can spin the huge prize wheel at the Circulation Desk and win free books, coffee, tea, earbuds, coupons for Culver’s ice cream, and waivers for existing fines.
+Additionally, children (and adults) who check out at least ten items per visit can spin the giant prize wheel at the Circulation Desk and win free books, coffee, tea, earbuds, coupons for Culver’s ice cream, and waivers for existing fines.